Orange-OpenSource/conllueditor/README.md

 For more information see section [Parser Front-End](#parser-front-end)

-In order to compare two files (e.g. a gold file with a predicted file) ConlluEditor provides a compare mode since version 2.3.0.
+In order to compare two files (e.g. a gold file with a predicted file) since version 2.3.0 ConlluEditor provides
+* a file compare mode
 For more information see section [File Comparison](#file-comparison)

 ## Installation